CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 It consists of ratings on movies that were contained in well-structured tweets on Twitter and it has been updated every day since 2013.
 OK but, how is this data created?

-The source is the people who connected their `IMDB` profile with their `Twitter` accounts.
-Whenever they rate a movie on the website an automated process will shoot a twit.
+It comes from people who connected their `IMDB` profile with their `Twitter` accounts.
+Whenever they rate a movie on the website an automated process will shoot a tweet.

 And these *well-structured* tweets are like: "I rated The Matrix 9/10 http://www.imdb.com/title/tt0133093/ #IMDb"